 With a mission to provide independent and insightful film journalism, propelled by a team of cinema lovers and experts, we write to promote the true, the good, and the beautiful in the movies.

 MEET OUR WRITERS

 DAVID G. HUGHES (LONDON)

 David is a Northern-born, London-based graduate of Film Studies (BA) from King’s College London and Film Aesthetics (MSt) from The University of Oxford.
-He has written for Film International, Little White Lies, Quillette, Fantasy/Animation, Cities in Cinema, The Upcoming, Live for Films, and more.
+He has written for Film International, Little White Lies, Spiked!, Quillette, The Upcoming, Live for Films, and more.

 PATRICK PREZIOSI (NEW YORK)

 Patrick is a Brooklyn-based graduate of Literature (BA) from State University of New York, Purchase College.
 He has written on film, music, and literature for America Magazine, Little White Lies, Metrograph Edition, Photogénie, The Quietus, Ultra Dogme, Commonweal Magazine, Screen Slate, and The Purchase Phoenix.